ANADOLU

 NAKA

-Originally part of Japanese workwear, the earthy colourways of this reflect its Japanese heritage.
-Inspired by an antique cotton fragment we designed a smaller repeat patterned fabric.
-The faded nature of the print is symbolic of the watercoloured medium it was designed and resonates with its narrative.
+Inspired by a Japanese antique cotton fragment we designed a smaller repeat patterned fabric.
+The faded nature and earthy tones of the print is symbolic of the watercoloured medium it was designed and resonates with its narrative.

 RAMIE